Nelumbo lutea: Uses

+N. lutea may be the plant called "macoupin" in the Miami-Illinois language.
 This plant has a large tuberous rhizome that is used as a food source.
-This may be the plant called "macoupin" in Miami-Illinois.
 The seed is also edible and is known as "alligator corn".
-The seedlike fruits can be shaken loose, and are also edible.
+The seed-like fruits can be shaken loose, and are also edible.
 The unopened leaves and young stalks can be cooked.

+For the Wyandot people, the plant was mixed with acorns for food during times of famine.
+The Meskwaki had the plants seeds cooked with corn, and for winter-time food used terminal shoots cut crosswise, strung on string, and dried.

-The species is widely planted in ponds for its foliage and flowers.
+The species is also widely planted in ponds as an ornamental plant; for its foliage and flowers.
 American Lotus spreads via creeping rhizomes and seeds.
 This species has been crossed with N. nucifera to create many hybrids.
 Seeds may be propagated by scarifying the pointed tip of the seed with a file then soaking in water.
 Propagation is also possible by division of established plants.

-Other media

-Disney's character Princess Tiana wears as her iconic princess dress, a gown fashioned from a yellow Nelumbo lutea.